In Spotlight: Sheridan Smith’s best TV shows and moviesDec 7 | 3 min read

 9. There's one scene that's entirely improvised

 Adam McKay - the show's executive producer and director - likes to incorporate improvisation on set, but he got some resistance when he asked the cast of Succession to totally improvise one scene.
-Speaking to The Hollywood Reporter, McKay revealed that Logan's birthday meal in season one was 'entirely improvised'.
+Speaking to The Hollywood Reporter, McKay revealed that Logan's birthday meal in season 1 was 'entirely improvised'.

 10. Brian Cox made Logan Roy Scottish

 Brian Cox originally suggested that Logan Roy be Scottish and born in Cox's native Dundee, but the idea was rejected by the show's writers, according to an interview he gave with The Scotsman.
-They said that the character of Logan Paul was written as an American citizen who had been born in Quebec, Canada.
+They said that the character of Logan Roy was written as an American citizen who had been born in Quebec, Canada.
 But towards the end of filming for series one, it was revealed to Cox that they'd changed his character's birthplace to Dundee after all!